AlleninTaipei/Artificial-Intelligence-Study/LLM Roadmap.md

 |[LoRA](https://arxiv.org/abs/2106.09685)|A parameter-efficient fine-tuning method that adds trainable rank decomposition matrices to existing weights.
 This reduces memory usage and training time compared to full fine-tuning.|
 |[QLoRA](https://arxiv.org/abs/2305.14314)|An extension of LoRA that uses quantization techniques to further reduce memory requirements, allowing fine-tuning of large models on consumer-grade hardware.|

 * [DeepSpeed](https://www.deepspeed.ai/) is a deep learning optimization library developed by Microsoft.
-It provides various features to improve training efficiency, including model parallelism, optimizer state partitioning, and gradient accumulation.|
+It provides various features to improve training efficiency, including model parallelism, optimizer state partitioning, and gradient accumulation **for multi-GPU and multi-node settings.**|
 * [Axolotl](https://github.com/OpenAccess-AI-Collective/axolotl)  is a tool designed to streamline the fine-tuning of various AI models, offering support for multiple configurations and architectures.
 * [Finetuning LLMs with LoRA and QLoRA: Insights from Hundreds of Experiments](https://lightning.ai/pages/community/lora-insights/)
 * [The Novice's LLM Training Guide](https://rentry.org/llm-training)